koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 type MigrationControllerArgs struct {
 	...

-    // ArbitrationArgs define the control parameters of the arbitration mechanism.
+    // Arbitration define the control parameters of the arbitration mechanism.
     // +optional
-    ArbitrationArgs *PodMigrationArbitrationArgs
+    Arbitration *ArbitrationArgs
 }

-// PodMigrationArbitrationArgs holds arguments used to configure the Arbitration Mechanism. type PodMigrationArbitrationArgs struct {
+// ArbitrationArgs holds arguments used to configure the Arbitration Mechanism. type ArbitrationArgs struct {
-    // ArbitrationEnabled defines if Arbitration Mechanism should be enabled.
+    // Enabled defines if Arbitration Mechanism should be enabled.
     // Default is true
-    ArbitrationEnabled bool
+    Enabled bool

-    // ArbitrationInterval defines the running interval of the Arbitration Mechanism.
+    // Interval defines the running interval of the Arbitration Mechanism.
     // Default is 1 minute
-    ArbitrationInterval time.Duration
+    Interval time.Duration

-    // ArbitrationProcessQueueQPS defines the speed of process queues (per second)
+    // ProcessQueueQPS defines the speed of process queues (per second)
     // Default to 3
-    ArbitrationProcessQueueQPS int
+    ProcessQueueQPS int

-    // ArbitrationSelectJobRate defines the proportion of the number of PodMigrationJobs
+    // JobSelectRatio defines the proportion of the number of PodMigrationJobs
     // that the Arbitration Mechanism passes each time.
     // Default to 1.2
-    ArbitrationSelectJobRate float32
+    JobSelectRatio float32
 }
 ```